 Federal Perkins Loan Direct Subsidized Direct Unsubsidized Parent PLUS Loan

 (Subsidized) Stafford Loan Stafford Loan

 Borrower Student Parent of dependent

 undergraduate

 student

 Eligibility 1.
 Meet basic eligibility 1.
 Meet basic eligibility 1.
 Meet basic eligibility 1.
 Meet federal aid

 requirements for requirements for requirements for and credit eligibility

 federal aid federal aid federal aid requirements

 2. Demonstrate 2.
 Demonstrate 2.
 Be enrolled at least 2.
 Student must be

 financial need financial need half-time enrolled at least

 3. Be enrolled at least 3.
 Be enrolled at least half-time

 part-time half-time

 Application Submit FAFSA Submit FAFSA; Parents

 Process complete a Federal

 PLUS Loan application

 Maximum \$5,500 (for Dependent Undergradua Parents can borrow up

 Loan undergraduates) I \$3,500 subsidized, \$2,000 to the cost of

 Amount unsubsidized) attendance minus any

-I \$4,500 subsidized, \$2,000 financial aid the
+Year Two : \$6,500 (up to financial aid the

-unsubsidized) student receives
+unsubsidized) 4 student receives

 Year Three and Beyond:

-subsidized, \$2,000 unsub
+subsidized, \$2,000 unsub osidized)

-Independent Undergrad
+Independent Undergrad uate:

-Year One : \$9,500 (up to
+Year One : \$9,500 (up to \$3,500 subsidized, \$6,000

 unsubsidized)

 Year Two : \$10,500 (up to 5 \$4,500 subsidized,

 \$6,000 unsubsidized)

 Years Three and up: \$12

 subsidized, \$7,000 unsub

 Interest Rate 5%; fixed 4.66%; fixed 4.66%; fixed 7.21%; fixed

 Grace period Nine months after Six months after Six months after 60 days after the last

 graduation or dropping graduation, leaving graduation, leaving loan disbursement;

 to less than half-time school, or enrolling less school, or enrolling less payments can be

 enrollment than half time than half time.
 Interest deferred until six

 or loan payments can be months after

 made before this time graduation or post-

 enrollment